yashboura303/MERN_BLOG/README.md

 5. [Only once] Run (from the root) `npm install` and `cd client && npm install`.
 6. Un-comment line 30 in app.js (root folder) and comment line 24 & line 35-37.(This is to run app locally, please suggest better way if you know).
-7 .Open two terminal windows (one for running Server and other for the UI).
+7. Open two terminal windows (one for running Server and other for the UI).
-8 .To run server, from root folder run `nodemon start` and to run client, go to client directory and run `npm start`.
+8. To run server, from root folder run `nodemon start` and to run client, go to client directory and run `npm start`.
-9 .Go to `http://localhost:3000` to see the application running.
+9. Go to `http://localhost:3000` to see the application running.